Explore the Convenience and Competitive Rates of Dealership Finance Options

 Once you have provided information about the vehicle you would like to purchase the lender will assess the purchase price against your proof of income and ability to service this debt.
 Bank statements or payslips are generally sufficient proof of income, although some lenders will want to call your employer for verification.
 Under normal circumstances, the vehicle is considered as collateral to secure the loan but in some cases, you may need to cite additional collateral such as credit cards or mortgage loans which would help to secure the loan.

-You will need Proof of insurance before you leave the dealership with your new vehicle – this can be arranged with the dealership> However, if you are able to do this at your leisure and search ahead of time it is possible to negotiate and secure the best value for money deal.
+You will need Proof of insurance before you leave the dealership with your new vehicle.
+This can be arranged with the dealership, however, if you are able to do this at your leisure and search ahead of time it is possible to negotiate and secure the best value for money deal.

 Lenders will want to know who they are lending to, so proof of identity is required.
 Credit institutes have created a subjective point system, and proof of identity requires 100 points of personal identification.
 You will need a photo ID with your signature on it and a current utility bill in your name corresponding with the photo ID details.